KangboLu/Data-Structure-and-Algorithms/Algorithms/3. Greedy/README.md

 In an optimal solution, for any two consecutive tasks, it must hold that the shorter task comes before the longer task.
 Thus, the tasks must be performed sorted by their durations.

+## 4. Minimizing sums

+We are given n numbers a1, a2, a3, ..., an and our task is to find a value x that minimizes the (sum of absolute values between a1 and x) to the c power.

+*Case c = 1:* In the general case, the best choice for x is the median of the numbers.

+*Case c = 2:* In the general case, the best choice for x is the average of the numbers.

+## 5. Huffman Coding

+Huffman coding is a greedy algorithm that constructs an optimal code for compressing a given string.
+The algorithm builds a binary tree based on the frequencies of the characters in the string, and each character’s codeword can be read by following a path from the root to the corresponding node.
+A move to the left corresponds to bit 0, and a move to the right corresponds to bit 1.

+Steps:
+1. Initially, each character of the string is represented by a node whose weight is the number of times the character occurs in the string.
+2. Then at each step two nodes with minimum weights are combined by creating a new node whose weight is the sum of the weights of the original nodes.
+3. The process continues until all nodes have been combined.